isabelle-utp/utp-main/README.md

 Usage
 -----

 There's little documentation at the moment -- this will follow later.
+However we provide some preliminary notes below.
-For now check out [Boyle's law](utp/utp_boyle.thy) for a very basic UTP theory, and then the [theory of designs](utp/utp_designs.thy).
+You can also check out [Boyle's law](utp/utp_boyle.thy) for a very basic UTP theory, and then the [theory of designs](utp/utp_designs.thy).
 You can also check out the [proof document](utp/output/document.pdf).
-However we provide some preliminary notes below.

 ### Parser

-As for the deep model we make every effort to preserve the standard UTP syntax as presented in the UTP book and other publications.
+As for the former deep model we make every effort to preserve the standard UTP syntax as presented in the UTP book and other publications.
 Unlike the deep model of UTP we do not employ a backtick parser, but rather use the top-level Isabelle expression grammar for UTP expressions.
-This achieved, firstly by overloading operators where possible.
+This achieved, firstly by (adhoc) overloading operators where possible.
 For example we overload the HOL predicate operators (like conjunction, negation etc.) with UTP versions.
 This means that we have to use the type system of Isabelle to disambiguate expressions, and so sometimes type annotations are required (though not often).
-Where it it not possible or feasible to override we instead use the UTP operator with a u subscript.
-For example, it does not seem sensible to override the HOL equality operator as this would compromise the elegance of Isar for equational proofs, and so we add a subscript.
+Where it is not possible or feasible to override we instead use the UTP operator with a ``u`` subscript.
+For example, it does not seem sensible to override the HOL equality operator as this would compromise the elegance of Isar for equational proofs, and so we call it =~u.
 In general though where an operator is polymorphic (e.g. arithmetic operators) we just use standard syntax.
 See the [UTP expression theory](utp/utp_expr.thy) for more examples.